georgelza/waterlevel/README.md

 2. basic water level transducer_type located at the bottom of a tank, hung from the top = 1 (0 - 5 bar)
 3. basic transducer measuring water line pressure, screwed into the outboung pipine after pump = 2 (0 - 10 bar)

-The values are messured via pressure transducers => List Ali Express links
+The values are messured via pressure transducers => List Ali Express links below.

 My tanks are 4750L tanks that stand 2.5M heigh as such I'm using a 0-0.5 Bar sensor, 5V input and 3.3 V output sensor for water level/volume.